 A debit card lets you spend money in your bank account.
-You can use it worldwide in shops, online, over the phone and at cash machines.
+You can use it in shops, online, over the phone and at cash machines.
 Here’s all you need to know, including charges to watch out for.

 What is a debit card?